Technology · Architecture Reference

 “Sonzai treats memory the way a reasoning agent treats the world — as something to interrogate, not something to flush into the prompt.”

 Five patterns.
-Same Relationship Layer.
+Same Mind Layer.
 Pick the shape that fits your stack.

 Process Endpoint